Last updated on 2026-04-13

 Program overview

-The Horticulture Technician program is a full-time course that lasts for 40 weeks, running from July to April.
-Here are some key details about the program structure:
+The Horticulture Technician program is a full-time course that spans a total of 40 weeks, running from June to April.
+Throughout this period, students will engage in:

-• Work Experience: Includes two work experience terms, one in early October and another in early April
+- Two work experience terms, one in early October and another in early April.

-This program is open to international students and provides a comprehensive education in horticulture, preparing students for various career paths in the industry.
+This comprehensive program structure is designed to provide students with a well-rounded education in horticulture, preparing them for various career paths in the industry.

 Featured Experiences

-The Horticulture Technician program offers a variety of unique experiences that enhance learning and practical skills:
+The Horticulture Technician program offers several unique experiences that enhance learning and practical skills:

-• Performance Assessment: Evaluations based on academic and practical work.
+- Performance assessments based on a variety of academic and practical evaluations.

 Career Options